Bealby/Milestone-Project-2/README.md

 Jack Fairfield has many further stories from his journal which could increase the intereactive Map experience.

-**A Full Length Journal:**
+**Include the Full Journal:**
 Jack Fairfield's journal could be added to the Website in it's entirety, with separate sub links for chapters.

-**More Photos and Stories**:
+**Add More locations with Informations Windows**:
-Further photos could be added to include family tree information and other relatives and friends stories through the war.
-Especially Jack's brothers who also servered in the army.
+Further photos could be added to include family tree information and other relatives and friends who served in the war.
+Especially Jack's brothers who aso had active war services.

 **Contact Form:** A page for people to get in contact if they have any related stories or information to provide.